bparanj/crystal/electronics/components/resistor.md

 - Building RC filters or timing circuits
 - Matching impedances between different stages or devices

-In summary, resistors are essential components in electronic circuits that help control current, divide voltages, bias active components, ensure stable signal states, filter signals, and match impedances.
+Resistors control current, divide voltages, bias active components, ensure stable signal states, filter signals, and match impedances.
 They are used in a wide variety of applications and are fundamental to designing electronic systems.

 The term "resistor" comes from the verb "resist," which means to oppose.
-It is derived from the Latin word *resistere*, meaning "to stand against" or "oppose."
+It is derived from the Latin word resistere, meaning "to stand against" or "oppose."

 In electrical terms, a resistor "resists" or opposes the flow of electrical current.
 The component was named based on its primary function, which is to limit or control the current in a circuit by providing resistance.
 The name emphasizes its role in opposing or reducing current flow.